 Back

-The idea is the layout and typography stays the same, but the colors and illustration would change with each issue.
+The layout and typography will stay the same, but the colors and illustration would change with each issue.

 Inside Homemade